netdata/netdata/docs/cloud/alerts-notifications/notifications.md

 * Quickly troubleshoot using [Metric Correlations](https://github.com/netdata/netdata/blob/master/docs/cloud/insights/metric-correlations.md)
 or [Anomaly Advisor](https://github.com/netdata/netdata/blob/master/docs/dashboard/anomaly-advisor-tab.md)

-If a node is getting disconnected often or has many alerts, we protect you and your team from alert fatigue by sending you a flood protection notification.
-Getting one of these notifications is a good signal of health or performance issues on that node.
+To prevent alert overload, we automatically send a "flood protection" notification if a node experiences frequent disconnections or triggers a high volume of alerts.
+This notification highlights potential health or performance problems on that specific node.

 Admins must [enable alert notifications](https://github.com/netdata/netdata/blob/master/docs/cloud/alerts-notifications/manage-notification-methods.md#manage-space-notification-settings) for their Space(s).
-All users in a Space can then personalize their notifications settings from within their [account menu](https://github.com/netdata/netdata/blob/master/docs/cloud/alerts-notifications/#manage-user-notification-settings).
+All users in the Space can then personalize their notifications settings in [account menu](https://github.com/netdata/netdata/blob/master/docs/cloud/alerts-notifications/#manage-user-notification-settings).

 > **Note**
 >
-> Centralized alert notifications from Netdata Cloud is a independent process from [notifications from Netdata Agents](https://github.com/netdata/netdata/blob/master/docs/monitor/enable-notifications.md).
-You can enable one or the other, or both, based on your needs.
-However, the alerts you see in Netdata Cloud are based on those streamed from your Netdata-monitoring nodes.
-If you want to tweak or add new alert that you see in Netdata Cloud, and receive via centralized alert notifications, you must [configure](https://github.com/netdata/netdata/blob/master/src/health/REFERENCE.md) each node's alert watchdog.
+> Centralized alerts in Netdata Cloud work independently of notifications sent by individual [Netdata Agents](https://github.com/netdata/netdata/blob/master/docs/monitor/enable-notifications.md).
+You can use one or both depending on your needs. Сentralized alerts displayed in Netdata Cloud come directly from your Netdata-monitored nodes.
+To customize or add new alerts, you need to [configure them](https://github.com/netdata/netdata/blob/master/src/health/REFERENCE.md) on each node.

 ## Alert notifications

-Alert notifications can be delivered through different methods, these can go from an Email sent from Netdata to the use of a 3rd party integration like PagerDuty or Slack.
+Alert notifications are delivered through various methods, including email sent directly from Netdata and integrations with third-party services like PagerDuty or Slack.

 Notification methods are classified on two main attributes: